-On sub floors of concrete a moisture barrier of min.
+On concrete sub floors a moisture barrier of min.
 0.20 mm PE membrane is laid, e.g. Junckers SylvaThene moisture barrier.

 The moisture barrier is laid with an overlap of 200 mm at all joints, continuing up walls, etc.